 The Chiaroscuro Method (applying value to create the illusion of a three-dimensional solid form)

 How not to be a slave to the photo

 Understanding colour temperature variations and cloud shadows

 The pros & cons of including a foreground/land/sea

-We will explore the beautiful surroundings in and around Hospitalfield House.
+We will explore the beautiful surroundings in the grounds of Rosely and nearby beaches.
 Packing up our paintbrushes we head to Arbroath Cliffs and the beach front to practice some plein-air painting soaking up the raw atmosphere of the sea at the coast.
 Make sure to wear cosy clothes and waterproofs as it might get a bit wet!
-There’s also studio time to develop your work using the painted sketches and photographs taken at the coast or simply explore the beautiful building of Hospitalfield House and its extensive gardens.
+There’s also studio time to develop your work using the painted sketches and photographs taken at the coast or simply explore the building and its grounds.
 There will be plenty of inspiration for botanical works or still life should that take your fancy!
 The small group format allows for lots of personal attention.